 How Often Should You Do Reformer Pilates?

-At Wellthy Clinic we deliver Osteopath led private Pilates sessions (1:1, 2:1 or 3:1) on the cadillac, chair and reformer machines.
+Yes absolutely!
+At Wellthy Clinic we deliver Osteopath led private Pilates sessions (1:1 or 2:1) on the cadillac, chair and reformer machines.
 We will increase the difficulty or support you throughout the exercises depending on which resistance is added.
-You can choose to have a 1:1 or share the session with one or two other people on a 2:1 or 3:1 basis.
-All classes provide a more personalised approach to exercise which ensures the successful achievement of each client’s goals.
+You can choose to have a 1:1 or share the session with one or two other people on a 2:1 basis.
+All classes provide a more personalised approach to exercise which ensures the successful achievement of each client's goals.
 Moreover each client is unique so the goals may differ whether this is to increase their sports performance or recover from injury.
 Private sessions will accelerate your progression and have a truly bespoke experience.

 Reformer Pilates Offers In London